wavefrontHQ/docs/pages/doc/tags_overview.md

 <a name="entity_tags"></a>
-## Managing Entity Tags
+## Managing Object Tags

-Entity tags are tags that apply to Wavefront entities: alerts, dashboards, events, and sources.
+Object tags apply to Wavefront objects: alerts, dashboards, events, and sources.

-<div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view Wavefront entities, you must have [Alert, Dashboard, Event, or Source Tag Management permission](permissions_overview.html) to manage those entities.
+<div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view Wavefront objects, you must have [Alert, Dashboard, Event, or Source Tag Management permission](permissions_overview.html) to manage those objects.
 If you do not have permission, the UI menu selections, buttons, and links you use to perform management tasks are not visible.</div>

-### Adding Entity Tags
+### Adding Object Tags

-To add tags to one or more entities:
+To add tags to one or more objects:

-1. Open an entity browser.
+1. Open an object browser.
-    - For some entities, you select **Browse &gt; &lt;entity&gt;**, where **&lt;entity&gt;** is **Sources** or **Events**.
+    - For some objects, you select **Browse &gt; &lt;object&gt;**, where **&lt;object&gt;** is **Sources** or **Events**.
-    - For other entities, such as Alerts, you click the entity.
+    - For other objects, such as Alerts, you click the object.
-2. Choose which entities to tag:
+2. Choose which objects to tag:
-    -   Check the checkboxes next to the entities and click the **+ Tag** button.
+    -   Check the checkboxes next to the object and click the **+ Tag** button.
     -   Click **+** at the bottom and select a tag or click **Create New Tag**.

         ![source tags](images/source_tags.png)